BLSQ/iaso/hat/assets/README.md

 * the `start_dev` entry point starts a webpack development server, that watches assets, rebuilds and does hot reloading of JS Components.

+### Adding new assets in package.json

+Unfortunately, for now you need to do a `docker-compose rm web && docker-compose build web` after adding packages in `package.json`

 ### Testing the production build

 1. Remove the old mounted container with `docker-compose rm web`